Excessive Sweating After Head Injury: Causes, Symptoms, and Treatments for Hyperhidrosis

 woman wiping head with cloth sitting in front of electric fan in office because she struggles with excessive sweating after brain injury

 Excessive sweating after a head injury is a symptom of dysautonomia.
 This condition causes automatic bodily functions, such as sweating, to malfunction.
-This post will explore how dysautonomia causes increased sweating after head injury plus the best ways to manage it.
+Although there are many ways a head injury may impact your autonomic nervous system, this post will explore how dysautonomia causes increased sweating after head injury plus the best ways to manage it.

 Dysautonomia and Sweating